 Sterling Systems & Controls, Inc. custom designs and manufactures the highest quality automation control systems for virtually any process or a complete facility.
 Sterling Systems & Controls has designed and provided equipment and software for a customized Automated Feedmill Control System using an Allen-Bradley PLC and desktop PC’s running Sterling Systems’ customized Windows-based Automation Software.
-Sterling’s forty plus (40+) years of Feedmill process and Feedmill automation experience ensures quality and efficiency in both hardware and software.
+Sterling’s forty-five plus (45+) years of Feedmill process and Feedmill automation experience ensures quality and efficiency in both hardware and software.

 Other items provided by Sterling Systems include a common PLC Control Panel, Server PC, Server Rack Panel, Uninterruptible Power Supplies for the PC’s, and the Truck Scale Light.
 The PLC Control Panel includes the main common PLC, Schlagel distributor controllers and the two weight indicators (one Major scale, one Minor scale).

 To make the Automated Feedmill Control System even more complete and comprehensive Sterling Systems & Controls, Inc. includes its WebCentral remote supervisory application software.
 This allows the Feedmill automation system to be accessed remotely through a web browser for any corporate computers that are connected to the same local area network as the automation system PLC Control Panel computers.
 The capability is provided to edit formulations, bin tables, and view and print historical data in the database without interrupting production and without requiring additional software to be installed on the corporate computers.